Lotto Must Be Won Draws

-November 2018 – Launch of Current Must Be Won Format
+November 2018 – Launch of New Must Be Won Format

 A five-rollover limit was introduced in November 2018 to ensure the jackpot would be won more regularly, with the new rules marking the first time in National Lottery history that funds would roll down between multiple prize tiers if the jackpot was not won.
 The National Lottery also began to hold special Must Be Won draws, in which the jackpot would be increased to a guaranteed amount, such as £15 million or £25 million, and the entire amount had to be won in that draw.

 November 2020 – £5 Rolldown Prize Introduced for Match 2 Winners

 The National Lottery introduced a new £5 prize for any players that match two numbers when the jackpot rolls down in a Must Be Won draw.
 The £5 prize is fixed and is awarded on top of the free Lucky Dip that winners in that tier ordinarily receive.
 The percentage of the rolled down jackpot allocated to the other prize tiers was updated in order to fund the £5 prize.